 And he reached out for her.
 Offered her his hand.

 Come on up.

 Neither had Set.
 Set marched to his death laughing, cackling, and wild-eyed.
-He'd walked across the bodies of his own men, and Sadira—already a prisoner of the enemy by the time the God-king appeared—shuddered at the sight.
+He'd walked across the bodies of his own men, and Sadira—already the enemy's captive by the time the god-king appeared—grew sick at the sight.
 He emerged from his temple a gaunt skeleton, almost lost in the knot of snakes he'd wrapped around himself, a senseless tangle of reptiles dripping off his limbs.
 These hissing, rattling creatures provided his only cover as he strode into battle with the enemy captain.
-A testament to the God-king's decaying mind.
+A testament to the god-king's decaying mind.

-And when the barbarian— Bannon—struck him down, the snakes scattered, fleeing his corpse like frightened mice abandoning the nest.
-Abandoned, even by the reptiles.
+And when the Red Bear struck him down, the snakes scattered, fleeing his corpse.
+Set had been abandoned, even by the reptiles.

 So much for the chosen son.

 Sadira had no remorse.
 Fear, perhaps.
 Dread and futility.
 But no remorse.

 Three armies had rallied against Set.
 Two of them had once been the allies of the Cult of Akolet, in the time of Set's father Kha'set, and his father Kha'sun, first of the great god-kings.
 Mercenary warlords prospered when they worked alongside the arcanists of the Ruined Sands.
 Their cultures were the same: brutal and hard, merciless and greedy.
 All the clans of the desert lived their lives bent on feeding an endless hunger for cruelty.
 In his arrogance, though, Set foreswore the treaties his predecessors forged.
 The mercenaries he double-crossed went on to seek their vengeance with his enemies.